PSH-Computing-AI-club/competition-spring-2025/README.md

 :outbox_tray: Submissions are made via git repositories on GitHub.

-:pencil: SIGN UP in the `#competition-signup` channel on the club's Discord!
+:pencil: SIGN UP in the `#competition-signup` channel on the club's Discord or by email!

 :bust_in_silhouette: / :busts_in_silhouette: Pair up with a partner or go solo.